-What is Mick Conlan’s route to World Titles now? - Irish Boxing
+WBO #1 spot + WBA Interim Belt GONE – What is Mick Conlan’s route to World Titles now? - Irish Boxing

 Ahead of the Féile headliner, Conlan [16(8)-0] looked set for an assault on super bantamweight title honours, holding the #1 position in the WBO rankings with plenty of talk of a fight with the winner of next month’s WBC-WBO unification between Stephen Fulton and Brandon Figueroa.

-During fight week a wildcard was dealt, with it being announced that the Conlan-Doheny fight would be for the WBA ‘interim’ featherweight title.
-Questions surrounding the Belfast boxer’s ability to make the weight were raised but it was repeatedly assured that the ‘interim’ fight was merely to keep options open.
+During fight week a wildcard was dealt, with it being announced that the Conlan-Doheny fight would be for the WBA ‘interim’ featherweight [126lbs] title.
+Questions surrounding the Belfast boxer’s ability to make the 122lbs super bantamweight limit were raised but it was repeatedly assured that the ‘interim’ title fight was merely to keep options open.

 The current WBA featherweight champion is Leo Santa Cruz but the Mexican-American has not fought in the class in over two years.
 England’s Leigh Wood won the often-derided ‘regular’ belt during the summer and there have been constant suggestions that the Matchroom man will be elevated to full/’Super’ champion in the near future.